-It's Not You, It's Me - Decoding Pronoun Reversal
+It’s Not You, It’s Me: Decoding Pronoun Reversal In Autism

-You've probably heard that pronoun reversal is a common feature of language development in autism... but did you know that it's a common feature of language development for everybody?
-That’s right, most kids mix up their pronouns at some point.
-But like a bunch of other stuff, autistic kids often do it later and for longer.
+You may have heard that pronoun reversal is a common feature of language development in autism, but did you know that it’s a common feature of language development for everybody?
+Most people mix up their pronouns at some point, it’s just that autistic children often do it later and for longer.

 What’s a pronoun?

-A pronoun is a word that can be used as a label in place of a noun - 'she' instead of Deborah or 'it' instead of the cat.
-So if you replaced the nouns in the sentence ‘Deborah sat on the cat’ with pronouns, you’d get ‘She sat on it’.
+A pronoun is a word that can be used as a label in place of a noun e.g. ‘she’ instead of Deborah or ‘it’ instead of the cat.
+So if you replaced the nouns with pronouns in the sentence ‘Deborah sat on the cat’, you’d get ‘She sat on it’.

 Here, let Tarzan show you…